ConnorChristie/code-optim/docs/IDEA.md

 ### Overview

 Many developers scaffold new features using AI-generated code from Copilot, ChatGPT, or similar tools.
 While these tools accelerate development, the resulting code is often bloated, suboptimal, and far from peak performance.
 Legacy code—built over years of patches and quick fixes—can be brittle, messy, and riddled with hidden inefficiencies.
-That’s where **Code Optima** steps in: instead of replacing your code entirely, our agent analyzes your existing codebase—including AI-generated sections and legacy modules—and applies targeted optimizations to streamline performance, reduce resource usage, and maintain functionality, so you don’t have to.
+That's where **Code Optima** steps in: instead of replacing your code entirely, our agent analyzes your existing codebase—including AI-generated sections and legacy modules—and applies targeted optimizations to streamline performance, reduce resource usage, and maintain functionality, so you don't have to.

 Thanks to modern LLMs with large context windows, Code Optima can understand the relationships across your entire codebase.
 This allows it to suggest performance improvements and refactorings that preserve behavior, prevent regressions, and keep dependencies intact—even in complex, intertwined code—ensuring that optimizations are both safe and effective.

 Many codebases have sections that "just work"—aging modules that have seen few updates simply because no one has complained.
 Over time, these quiet areas accumulate inefficiencies and bloat.
-Code Optima proactively identifies and streamlines these ageing bottlenecks, so you don’t have to wait for failures or user feedback to get better performance.
+Code Optima proactively identifies and streamlines these ageing bottlenecks, so you don't have to wait for failures or user feedback to get better performance.

 ---